 Social and Legislative Issues Committee

 The Social and Legislative Issues Committee shall consist of the Chair, a representative from the American Board of Surgery (ABS), the two American College of Surgeons (ACS) Board of Governors representatives, a representative from the Council of Academic Societies/Association of American Medical Colleges (CFAS/AAMC), and six additional members appointed by the President.
 The six appointed members shall serve for two years.
 The Chair of the Committee, appointed by the President with the approval of the Executive Council, shall serve for a period of three years.
 A member of the Committee succeeding to the Chair shall begin a three year term at the time of accession.
 The duties of the Committee shall include the study of social and legislative issues which may affect academic surgeons in the United States and Canada.
 The Committee will report its findings to the Executive Council and the Society; and, in addition, shall make recommendations for responsive action by the Society.

-The Scholarship Committee shall consist of two Councilors-at-Large, the President-Elect, the three Past Presidents, the American College of Surgeons(ACS) Surgical Research Committee (SRC) representative and two additional committee members appointed by the President on an annual basis.
+The Scholarship Committee shall consist of two Councilors-at-Large, the President-Elect, the three Past Presidents, the American College of Surgeons(ACS) Surgical Research Committee (SRC) representative and eight additional committee members appointed by the President on an annual basis.
 The charge of this Committee will include the pursuit of funding to support research fellowships and in the selection of SUS Foundation fellowship awardees when appropriate funding is available.

 The Membership Committee is charged to score, collate and rank in order (based on their cumulative scores and deliberations), all eligible applications (See Article II, Section 1 of this Constitution) for SUS membership.
 The Chair of the Committee will present to the Executive Council of the Society this rank listing of applicants for approval at the February meeting of the Executive Council.
 The Council will recommend to the members at the business meeting.